tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 #### FSRS

-FSRS is a new scheduler that replaces the default one.
+FSRS is a new scheduler that replaces the default one (named `SM2`).
-Although for some reason this setting resides in "Options Groups", it works for the entire Collection (profile).
+For some reason the setting is located in "Options Groups", but it applies to the entire Collection (profile).
+Leave it disabled.
-Leave it disabled since FSRS is not mature enough for us to be able to say with confidence that it is better than the default scheduler.
+FSRS isn't mature enough to say it's better than the default scheduler.

-As of 2024,
-due to various bugs people have reported negative things about it.
-Bugs tend to get fixed over time, so this section might be revised in the future.
+Update: FSRS appears to be a dead end.
+The best solution would be to deprecate it and invent a completely new scheduling algorithm.
+I don't think FSRS will ever be "ready".
+Even its creators have admitted it.

+One community member tried FSRS and reported:

+> I tried FSRS once.
+> After about six months it finally optimized to roughly match the early learning intervals
+> I was already using with SM2, and they were actually slightly shorter, so it was more work.
+> To get there I had to endure its dumb default behavior: 1d → 8d → "you got it wrong" rescheduling,
+> or on some older cards it did 18d → 7 months(!),
+> and then of course I didn't remember it when it came back.
+> It was a massive waste of time.
+>
+> Even after six months,
+> FSRS had worse "ease hell" than SM2.
+> It fell into a weird loop of 5d → 5d → 5d intervals repeatedly,
+> and sometimes the next interval was shorter than the previous one (e.g., 15d → 11d),
+> even though I'd just recalled it after 15 days.
+> That was supposedly the "lots of data, well optimized" endpoint,
+> and I gave up because it was wasting so much time.

 #### Maximum interval